Thai Airways International: International

+In-flight Cuisine

+Thai Airways offers a variety of meals, including both Thai and international cuisine, depending on the destination and month.
+Pre-selected meals are available to all passengers up to 72 hours before departure.

 Royal Orchid Plus

 Royal Orchid Plus is Thai's frequent flyer program.
 It has a membership of over two million people.
 There are two types of miles which can be accrued with a Royal Orchid Plus account: Eligible Qualifying Miles (EQM) on flights of THAI and its subsidiaries and codeshare and Star Alliance partners as well as Qualifying Miles (Q Miles) are the miles flown as well as the bonus miles earned from travel in particular classes of service on THAI and Star Alliance airlines.
 Royal Orchid Plus miles are earned based on the paid class of travel.
 There are four tiers in the Royal Orchid Plus program: Member, Silver, Gold and Platinum, depending on the Q Miles earned in one calendar year.